bbauska/Coursera-Bootstrap/readme.md

 With this, we have configured our copy, clean and imagemin task.

-Let\'s configure a task here called build.
+Let&apos;s configure a task here called build.

 I would say, register task, grunt register task and then I will name the task as build, and then inside this, we will specify the set up steps to